On This Page:

 Vermont Gas Systems offers comprehensive thermal efficiency programs including rebates, financing, and technical assistance for cost-effective natural gas saving measures for both its residential and business customers.

 This energy code affects all new homes (and additions, alterations, renovations, or repairs) built after July 1, 1998.
-The RBES was revised as of July 1, 2011.
-Revisions took effect October 1, 2011.
+RBES is currently in the process of being revised.
+Last revisions took effect October 1, 2011, current revisions are expected to take effect March, 2015.

 The Vermont Accrediatation Procedure for Home Energy Rating System Providers sets minimum standards for rater training, operating procedures and policies, software programs, and quality control.
 These standards assure that customers can rely on the representations of accredited providers.